Maarten van den Bergh

 Maarten Albert van den Bergh (born 19 April 1942 in New York City) is a Dutch businessman.

+Early life

 Van den Bergh is the son of Maria Meijers (1905–1957) and Sidney James van den Bergh, long-term chairman of Unilever and Dutch Minister of Defense in 1959.
 His grandfather Samuel van den Bergh was one of the founders of Unilever.

+Career

 Van den Bergh spent 32 years at the multinational oil company Shell (also previously known as the "Royal Dutch / Shell Group"), where he rose to non-executive president of the "Royal Dutch Petroleum Company", one of the two parent companies (with "The Shell Transport and Trading Company") of the "Royal Dutch / Shell Group", and to vice-president (an executive position) of the committee of the managing directors of the "Royal Dutch / Shell Group".
 In 2001, he left Shell to become chairman of Lloyds TSB, a financial services company based in the United Kingdom.